 Biography: Marilee Jennings is responsible for fulfilling the Museum’s mission of bringing innovative and life-changing learning to the more than 400,000 children, families and teachers that visit each year.
 Under her leadership since 2008, the museum/science center hybrid has become renowned for its groundbreaking work with the ethnic and socioeconomic diversity of San Jose, resulting in the organization’s world-wide reputation as a leading children’s museum.

-Ms. Jennings biggest undertaking to-date is the $3.5 million she raised to create the innovative outdoor learning environment.
-Bill’s Backyard: Bridge to Nature opened in October 2017, nearly doubling the museum’s exhibit space and connecting kids to nature.
+Ms. Jennings most significant undertaking to-date is the $3.5 million raised to create the innovative outdoor learning environment, Bill’s Backyard: Bridge to Nature.
+The space opened in October 2017, nearly doubling the museum’s exhibit space and connecting kids to nature.
 A 4,000 square foot outdoor expansion is currently underway to enhance environmental education experiences.
 Inside, the museum has embarked on a planning project to develop and build an exhibition and celebration on Nowruz, the Persian New Year.

-She’s been instrumental in securing national resources and recognition including major federal grants from the Institute of Museum and Library Services and the prestigious National Science Foundation, and numerous awards such as the coveted National Award for Museum Service bestowed by First Lady Laura Bush, and the Diversity, Equity, Access, and Inclusion Award from the American Alliance of Museums, which represents over 5,000 museums.
-She has published articles on serving multilingual audiences and mission alignment around healthy eating and sustainability.
-Ms. Jennings has presented at conferences and served on panels across the country on audience development for diversity, healthy eating initiatives, science education, and fundraising.
+Ms. Jennings continues to secure national resources and recognition including major federal grants from the Institute of Museum and Library Services and the prestigious National Science Foundation.
+Numerous awards include the coveted National Award for Museum Service bestowed by First Lady Laura Bush, and the Diversity, Equity, Access, and Inclusion Award from the American Alliance of Museums, which represents over 5,000 museums.
+She has published articles on serving multilingual audiences and mission alignment around healthy eating and sustainability, and presented at conferences across the country on audience development for diversity, healthy eating initiatives, science education, sponsorships and fundraising.

 Ms. Jennings first joined the museum in 1987 and held the Director of Development and Marketing and Associate Executive Director positions before taking the helm in 2008.
 She has a B.A. degree from Newcomb College and is credentialed faculty for San Jose State University’s Certificate Program in Nonprofit Management.
 She currently serves on the board of the Association of Science and Technology Centers and served as Board President for the Association of Children’s Museums from 2014 – 2016.
-Ms. Jennings is a Noyce Leadership Fellow and was awarded the High 5 Partner Appreciation Award from FIRST 5 Santa Clara County and is recognized as a Silicon Valley Business Journal Woman of Influence.
+Ms. Jennings is a Noyce Leadership Fellow and was awarded the High 5 Partner Appreciation Award from FIRST 5 Santa Clara County and is recognized as a Silicon Valley Business Journal Women of Influence.